 Though I’m in Tennessee, I want to share my experience because I suspect it is typical of many regions of the United States.
 I found it very confusing to figure out what you can build and where you can build.
-If you watch popular TV shows about tiny house living, they make it seem like you can just park one anywhere.
+If you watch popular tiny house TV shows, they make it seem like you can just park one anywhere.
 But I’m afraid that that’s just not true.
 There are many details, ordinances, and regulations.
 When I started the process, I didn’t even know how to find the information.
 Even now I’m certainly no expert, but I wanted to share my experience in hopes that it helps others navigate the same process.

 I’ve spoken to several tiny home builders and real estate agents about buying or building a tiny house.
 None were able to give me enough information or direction.
 Real estate agents especially did not seem very motivated to work with me.
 From a financial perspective, we were only looking to buy a small piece of land under $30,000, rather than a huge house in the hundreds of thousands, thus less of a commission for them.
 A couple of agents were somewhat helpful, but only to a point.
 One even told me that I could “plop one down anywhere I wanted,” which is completely inaccurate and misleading.

 Well, kind of.
 I can buy a tiny house and park it in my backyard tomorrow.
-But I cannot legally reside in it full time.
+But I cannot legally reside in it full-time.

 Zoning: County, or City?

 Though I thought real estate agents would be most knowledgeable in zoning laws, they often referred me to the county and city zoning offices to find out for myself.
 I called both zoning offices multiple times over several months and left messages and I’ve never received a return call from either.
 I was going to have to take a day off from work to visit the offices in person, but I never even got that far.